harsh-ps-2003/CS661/README.md

 ## Architecture

 ### Data Management Pipeline

+#### Why and How We Load Data into DataFrames

+All raw data in this project is loaded into pandas DataFrames because DataFrames provide a powerful, flexible, and efficient structure for tabular data.
+This allows us to:
+- Easily handle large datasets with heterogeneous columns (e.g., country, year, metric values)
+- Perform fast filtering, aggregation, reshaping, and joining operations
+- Apply robust data cleaning and transformation routines using a consistent API
+- Seamlessly integrate with visualization libraries like Plotly

+**How it works:**
+1. Data is loaded from CSV or JSON files using `pandas.read_csv()` or `pandas.read_json()`, resulting in a DataFrame for each dataset.
+2. The DataFrame is the central object for all subsequent processing: cleaning, type conversion, aggregation, outlier removal, normalization, and merging.
+3. After processing, the DataFrame is passed directly to plotting functions or used in callback logic for interactive dashboards.

+This approach ensures that all data transformations are explicit, reproducible, and easy to debug, while leveraging the full power of the pandas ecosystem for data science and analytics.

 - **Data Sources**: All raw data is stored in the `dataset/` directory (CSV, JSON, etc).
 - **Domain Modules**: Each domain (air quality, greenhouse gas, deforestation, etc.) has a dedicated `data.py` module in `components/` for:
   - Loading raw data